Genivia/ugrep/README.md

                   has been found.

            -R, --dereference-recursive
                   Recursively read all files under each directory.
-Follow all symbolic links to directories, unlike -r.
-See also option --sort.
+Follow symbolic links to files and directories, unlike -r.

            -r, --recursive
-                  Recursively read all files under each directory, following symbolic links to files but not to directories.
+                  Recursively read all files under each directory, following symbolic links only if they are on the command line.
 Note that when no FILE arguments are specified and input is read from a terminal, recursive searches are performed as if -r is specified.
-See also option --sort.

            --replace=FORMAT
                   Replace matching patterns in the output by the specified FORMAT